lydell/tiny-decoders/README.md

 ## Decoders

-Here’s a summary of all decoders:
+Here’s a summary of all decoders (with slightly simplified type annotations):

 <table>
 <thead>